 Natalie Haynes is a writer and broadcaster.
 Her first novel, The Amber Fury, was published to great acclaim on both sides of the Atlantic, as was The Ancient Guide to Modern Life, her previous book.
 Her second novel, The Children of Jocasta, was published in 2017.
 Her retelling of the Trojan War, A Thousand Ships, will be published in May 2019.

 She writes for the Guardian.
 She is a regular contributor to BBC Radio 4: reviewing for Front Row and Saturday Review, appearing as a team captain on three seasons of Wordaholics, and banging on about Juvenal whenever she gets the chance.
-A second series of her show, Natalie Haynes Stands Up for the Classics, will be broadcast on Radio 4 next year.
+A fourth series of her show, Natalie Haynes Stands Up for the Classics, will be broadcast on Radio 4 next year.

 Her documentary on the Defining Beauty exhibition at the British Museum, Secret Knowledge: The Body Beautiful aired in 2015 on BBC4 in the UK and on BBC World News everywhere else.
 She was a judge for the 2012 Orange Prize for Fiction, the 2013 Man Booker Prize, and the 2014 Independent Foreign Fiction Prize.